Since it is one of the first steps, marketing and getting traffic to your e-commerce store seems like a daunting task.

 Each person who comes to your store is coming for a reason.

-Whatever the case, they need a reason to stick around.
-You have seconds to give them that reason before they click back and abandon your site.
+You only have a few seconds before they click back and abandon your site.

-Entertainment feels easy and fun but it’s also ultra competitive and the results will vary widely.
-For every viral video, there are thousands of failed campaigns and who knows how many millions wasted.
+The first way to give people value is by entertaining them.
+Entertaining visitors feels easy and fun, but it can also be ultra competitive with the results varying widely- for every viral video there are thousands of failed campaigns and who knows how many millions wasted.

-Teaching feels more difficult to do but the results can be very predictable.
-An article and a video explaining different ways to solve the customer’s problem, one of which is using your product, will consistently produce measurable results.
+Teaching is difficult, but it can be very predictable.
+An article and a video explaining different ways to solve the customer’s problem will consistently produce measurable results.

-Once created, Shopify blogs are integrated directly into the storefront.
-This means they can appear in the menus, footers, or even along with your products.
-This also means it’s easy to have your blog posts reference your products, collections and e-commerce promotions directly.
+Shopify blogs are integrated directly into the storefront, meaning that they can appear in the menus, footers, or even along with your products.
+This also means it’s easy to have blog posts reference e-commerce promotions and collections you offer!

 Don’t just limit yourself to that though.

-You can write about the teacup as a product.
-Its product attributes (size, material, colors available).
-Useful, but maybe a bit boring.
+You can write about the teacup as a product, focusing on its attributes like size, material, colors available, etc. Useful, but maybe a bit boring.

 You can write about what it does for the customer.
-It holds a beverage, maybe some Earl Gary tea (hot).
+It holds a beverage, maybe some Earl Grey tea (hot).
 Still a bit boring for a teacup.

 What types of tea?
 Where can someone get good tea?
 How do you make the tea?

-It has the basic data you need for a blog post:
+It has the basic data you need for a blog post including:

 - images and videos